 - System size: 21 × 420W = 8.82 kW

-New York's lower sun hours and higher installation costs make the system more expensive, but NY also offers state-level incentives (NY-Sun program) that can further reduce out-of-pocket costs by $2,000–$5,000.
+New York's lower sun hours and higher installation costs make the system more expensive, but NY also offers state-level incentives (NY-Sun program, 25% state tax credit capped at $5,000) that can reduce out-of-pocket costs by $2,000–$5,000 — these state pathways are now the primary incentive for 2026 installs since the federal 25D credit expired.

 Example 3: Eco Home with EV in Denver, CO